Name: Chanterelle mushrooms

 Common name: Yellow Chanterelle, Girrole (France), Golden chanterelle (Britain), Yumurta mantari (Turkey), Capo gallo (Italy).

 Cultivated in: Asia, Africa, Western Europe, Central America, and North America

-Chanterelle mushrooms are the most popular wild mushrooms lives in symbiosis with pine, spruce, oak, and hornbeam (1).
+Chanterelle mushrooms are the most popular wild mushrooms that live in symbiosis with pine, spruce, oak, and hornbeam (1).
 These are orange, brown to yellowish-brown or yellow in color, highly desirable fruity, apricot-like aroma, flavor, firmness, and crunchiness mainly found in coniferous forests, and is harvested during summer and early autumn (2).

-It is also available in desiccated form in food stores, and is in great demand due to its special flavor and the slightly spicy taste.
+It is also available in the desiccated form in food stores and is in great demand due to its special flavor and the slightly spicy taste.
 Chanterelle mushrooms consume as fresh, dried, frozen, or freeze-dried fruiting bodies in soups, sauces (with chicken or fish dishes) in risotto dishes, omelets, also consumed with cold processed meats (3).

 Nutritional value of Chanterelle mushrooms